Giants vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in four of their past 10 games and won two of those contests.
+- The Giants have played as the favorite in four of their past 10 games and won one of those contests.

-- In their last 10 games with a total, the Giants and their opponents have combined to hit the over four times.
+- The Giants and their opponents have combined to hit the over three times in their last 10 games with a total.

 Giants Betting Records & Stats

-- When playing as moneyline favorites with odds of -130 or shorter, San Francisco has a 14-15 record (winning 48.3% of its games).
+- San Francisco has a record of 5-4 when it has played as moneyline favorites with odds of -165 or shorter (55.6% winning percentage).

-- The Giants have an implied moneyline win probability of 56.5% in this contest.
+- Based on this contest's moneyline, the Giants' implied win probability is 62.3%.

-- San Francisco has had an over/under set by oddsmakers 85 times, and have combined with opponents to go over the total in 40 of those games (40-40-5).
+- San Francisco has played in 86 games with a set over/under, and have combined with its opponents to go over the total 40 times (40-41-5).

-- The Giants have a 4-7-0 record against the spread this season (covering just 36.4% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!